phaag/nfdump/README.md

 - V3 files can optionally use xxHash64 integrity checks.
 With libsodium, backend files can also be protected with XChaCha20-Poly1305 authenticated encryption, a fast and reliable method to protect your data.
-- `nfdump -v check`, `check-verbose`, and `repair` provide increasingly deep V3 file validation and can rewrite recoverable on-disk inconsistencies.
+- `nfdump -r file.nf -v hash` verifies stored V3 checksums only. `check`, `check-verbose`, and `repair` provide increasingly deep validation and can rewrite recoverable on-disk inconsistencies.
 - Flow records have a new compact representation (record type v4) with an extension bitmap and offset table.
 The fields available to filters and output formats follow the same logical data flow already proven useful by pre-1.8.x nfdump versions.